trickyearlobe/automate/components/docs-chef-io/content/automate/ha_cert_rotaion.md

     weight = 250
 +++

+## What are Certificates?

+A security certificate is a small data file used as an Internet security technique through which the identity, authenticity and reliability of a website or Web application is established.

+Certificates should be rotated periodically, to ensure optimal security.

 ## Certificate Rotation

 Certificate rotation means the replacement of existing certificates with new ones when any certificate expires or based on your organization policy.
 A new CA authority is substituted for the old requiring a replacement of root certificate for the cluster.